influenist/Mi-NB-Gaming-Laptop-MacOS/HIDPI-for-Mi-NB-Gaming-laptops/README.md

 # Enable HIDPI for Xiaomi Mi NoteBook and Gaming Laptop

-## This method is currently tested and working on
+## This HIDPI is optimized for
-- Mi NB Air 12.5
+- Mi NB Air 12.5 Silver / Gold (2016 ~)
-- Mi NB Air 13.3
+- Mi NB Air 13.3 Silver (2016 ~)
-- Mi NB Air 13.3 2018
+- Mi NB Air 13.3 Space Gray (2018 ~)
-- Mi NB Pro 15.6
+- Mi NB Pro 15.6 Space Gray (2017 ~)

+Feel free to give feedback on the screen resolutions, we could improve this on demand.

 ### Instruction